(L) in 1957 as head basketball coach at Childress High School,

 Bill Mercer, Bill Merrill, Tom Vandergriff

 When Mercer left before the 1974 season for a broadcaster position with the Chicago White Sox, Dick Risenhoover became the lead announcer for the Rangers.
-Stembridge was replaced by local KAMC-FM and UT-Arlington sportscaster Bill Merrill in February, 1974, and Jim Piersall and Burt Hawkins were hired as color analysts for televised games.
+Stembridge was replaced by local KAMC-FM and UT-Arlington sportscaster Bill Merrill in February, 1974, with Burt Hawkins and former Red Sox great Jimmy Piersall hired as color analysts for televised games.
 Under Billy Martin, the Rangers enjoyed a respectable 84-76 record, finishing only five games behind the eventual World Series champions, the Oakland A's.
 By the spring of 1975, Arlington mayor Tom Vandergriff became the permanent third man in the booth.
 Vandergriff was the driving force behind bringing the Rangers from Washington to Texas in 1972, and was so interested in the success of the team that he took no salary for his announcing gig, and paid his own way to participate in the team's road games.
 Tom resigned his mayor's post in January, 1977, to dedicate his efforts to the team on a full-time basis.

 Arlington Stadium, home to the Rangers from 1972 to 1993